Basil: Growing conditions

 Basil is sensitive to cold, with best growth in hot, dry conditions.
+Basil prefers high light conditions and grows best under full sun conditions.
+Increasing light intensity, particularly the photosynthetic photon flux density, can significantly enhance the plant's fresh weight, dry matter content, and height.

-It behaves as an annual if there is any chance of a frost.
-However, due to its popularity, basil is cultivated in many countries around the world.
+However, due to its common use, basil is cultivated in many countries around the world.
 Production areas include countries in the Mediterranean area, those in the temperate zone, and others in subtropical climates.

 In Northern Europe, Canada, the northern states of the U.S., and the South Island of New Zealand, basil grows best if sown under glass in a peat pot, then planted out in late spring/early summer (when there is little chance of a frost); however, it can also thrive when planted outside in these climates.
 Additionally, it may be sown in soil once chance of frost is past.
 It fares best in well-drained soil with direct exposure to the sun.